Death of an Expert Witness: Plot

 A third victim of Lorrimer's ill-will is his underling, Cliff Bradley, who is so bullied by his superior that he is terrified and keeps making blunders in his work.
 Lorrimer wishes to have Bradley dismissed as incompetent but is resisted by the principal document expert, Paul Middlemass, who punches Lorrimer so hard on the nose that his own white lab coat is bloodied.

 Still another suspect is Detective Inspector Boyle, the laboratory's security officer, whose wife is pressing him to return to London.
 He may have been keeping back some of the cannabis samples he was supposed to destroy and discovery of this by the straight-laced Lorrimer would lead to his dismissal from the Police Force.

 Just as Dalgliesh and his assistant, Detective-Inspector Massingham, are near to a solution, a second victim is discovered hanged in the Wren chapel adjoining Hoggatt's.
 This is found by the laboratory's clerical officer, Brenda Pridmore, who had also found Lorrimer's body in his laboratory four days before.
 The body in the chapel is that of Stella Mawson, who has made Angela Foley her legatee.

-By this time, and by a process of elimination and looking for secondary clues, Dalgliesh has come to the conclusion that the murderer in both cases was Kerrison, who eventually confesses.
-His motive had been to prevent the jealous Lorrimer from contacting his wife and telling her of Kerrison's affair with Domenica, and by this means giving her ammunition for her custody battle over the children.
-Stella also had worked out who the murderer was and had arranged a meeting with Kerrison in the chapel to offer him her support, but Kerrison had felt he could not trust her and murdered her too.
+By this time, and by a process of elimination and looking for secondary clues, Dalgliesh has come to the conclusion that the murderer in both cases was Rollinson, who eventually confesses.
+His motive had been to prevent the jealous Lorrimer from contacting his wife and telling her of Rollinson's affair with Domenica, and by this means giving her ammunition for her custody battle over the children.
+Stella also had worked out who the murderer was and had arranged a meeting with Rollinson in the chapel to offer him her support, but Rollinson had felt he could not trust her and murdered her too.